hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 ---------------------- ------------------------------------------------------------------------------------------
 ARTIFACTORY_USER       Your artifactory user name shown at the top right.
 ARTIFACTORY_PASSWORD   Your artifactory API key.
 If you don't have one you can generate one on your profile page.
-ARTIFACTORY_USER_EMAIL The email address you used for your artifactory account.
 ====================== ==========================================================================================

 Ensure that your local helm installation has access to the Digital Asset Helm chart repository: